Company logo | Codica

 What is a multi-vendor marketplace?

-Multi-vendor marketplace allows users to browse the catalog and purchase products from different vendors all in one place.
+A multi-vendor marketplace allows users to browse the catalog and purchase products from different vendors all in one place.
 The marketplace owner usually charges a commission on sales made by the vendors and may also charge fees for additional services such as advertising or fulfillment.

 Speaking of examples, there are many key players in the industry.
 For instance, you can refer to eBay, AliExpress, Amazon, Walmart, or Airbnb.
-Each of them operates in a different niche.
-So you can easily learn from them.

 Benefits of the multi-vendor marketplace